elba-docker/radvisor/docs/collecting.md

-# Runtime Statistics Collection
+# Runtime Statistics Collection - cgroup v1

-Runtime statistics for each container are taken from the virtual files for each container's cgroup, located at `/sys/fs/cgroup/<subsystem>/docker/<container id>/file`.
+Runtime statistics for each Docker container are taken from the virtual files for each container's cgroup, located at `/sys/fs/cgroup/<subsystem>/docker/<container id>/file`.

 More information is available at the Docker wiki: [Runtime metrics](https://docs.docker.com/config/containers/runmetrics/).